zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 More motivations in practice:

-Think of vector's insert implementation.
+Think of `vector`'s insert implementation.
 In C++98, it's allocate, copy, then remove.

-This has strong exception safe guarantee: if an exception is thrown during copying, the state of the vector will be unchanged. (push\_back does not guarantee noexcept though)
+This has [strong exception safe guarantee](../ecpp/it26-31-implementations.md#strive-for-exception-safe-code): if an exception is thrown during copying, the state of the vector will be unchanged.
+(`push_back` does not guarantee noexcept though)

 In C++11 we can leverage move.
-If move doens't have noexcept, push\_back's exception safety guarantee is violated: a move throwing an exception may cause the vector to be in a different state.
+If move doens't have `noexcept`, `push_back`'s exception safety guarantee is violated: a move throwing an exception may cause the vector to be in a different state.
 What about move back on exception?
 Still no guarantee since move back may throw an exception itself.

-Thus the push\_back implementation in C++11 leverages move when it can (i.e. move has been declared noexcept).
+Thus the `push_back` implementation in C++11 leverages move when it can (i.e. move has been declared `noexcept`).
 Other STL functions do that, too: "move if you can, copy if you must".

-swap functions comprise another case where noexcept is desirable.
+`swap` functions comprise another case where noexcept is desirable.
 Heavily used in STL and assignment operator.
-Often times a swap is defined as noexcept dependent on user-defined types are noexcept.
-Conditionally noexcept e.g.
+Often times a whether `swap` is defined as `noexcept` depends on user-defined types are `noexcept`: conditionally noexcept e.g.

 ```cpp
 template <class T, size_t N>